brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 ### Debug Hardware

 The RP2040 chip contains some special ARM hardware that enables remote debug.
-This hardware is officially know as a "CoreSight compliant Debug Access Port (DAP)."
+This hardware is officially know as a _CoreSight compliant Debug Access Port (DAP)_.
 External debug/flash systems like the one I am building communicate with the CoreSight hardware via the Serial Wire Debug (SWD) connections.

-One thing to understand is that the the CoreSight debug system is almost completely independent of the rest of the Cortex processor cores inside of the RP2040.
-This means that the debug interface runs (and maintains state) even when the core processor(s) are crashed and/or rebooted.
-This is obviously critical for any low-level debugging capability.
+One thing to understand is that the the CoreSight debug system is almost completely independent of the
+Cortex-M0+ processor cores inside of the RP2040.
+This means that the debug interface runs (and maintains state) even when the core processor(s) are crashed, halted, or rebooted.
+This independence is obviously critical for any low-level debugging capability.

 It turns out that the RP2040 flashing process can be carried out over the SWD debug port because of three key enabling features:
-* You can read/write arbitrary locations in the RP2040 (ARM) address space via the SWD port.
+* You can read/write arbitrary locations in the RP2040 address space via the SWD port.
 * You can command the processor execute arbitrary functions via the SWD port.
-* The low-level driver firmware required to erase/write the flash memory on an RP2040-based board is available in the factory ROM inside of the RP2040 chip.
+* The low-level driver firmware required to erase/write the QSPI flash memory on an RP2040-based board is available in the factory ROM inside of the RP2040 chip.

 If you can understand how to use these three features, you can flash the board via SWD.